Long-Term Dance Projects

 - Choreographers who direct dance organizations that receive Operating funding from TAC;

 - Organizations or collectives that receive Operating funding from TAC;

 - Dance schools, and schools that are part of Ontario’s public or private education system;

 - Educational and religious institutions;

 - Undergraduate students.

-Applicants may not apply to both the general Dance Projects program on February 16th and the Long-Term Dance Projects program on March 15th for the same or unrelated projects.
-Those who are not successful at the March 15th Long-Term deadline may apply to the August 1st projects deadline for the first phase(s) of the same project, or for an unrelated project.
+Applicants may not apply to both the general February Dance Projects program and the March Long-Term Dance Projects program deadlines for the same or unrelated projects.
+Those who are not successful at the March Long-Term deadline may apply to the August Projects deadline for the first phase(s) of the same project, or for an unrelated project.